bbikdash/practical-ubuntu-autoinstall-example/README.md

 Testing OS flashing on hardware can be a very time consuming processing, especially when trying to test system-wide configurations from a single file like the new autoinstall/cloud-init framework.

+As such, debugging repeatedly in software using virtual machines helps iterate the OS flashing process much faster.

+There's a few ways to prepare a bootable USB.
-As such, debugging repeatedly virtually using virtual machines helps iterate way Assuming you have installation media (a USB stick) with Ubuntu Desktop 24.04 on it.
+1. Assuming you have installation media (a USB stick) with Ubuntu Desktop 24.04 on it.
 Simply drop this file onto the highest level directory of the USB.
+I was able to do this on Windows but on Linux the USB was "readable-only" so I couldn't do this
+2. Create a custom ISO with the autoinstall inside it and then create a bootable USB from that (with `dd` or other tools)

+TODO.
+Requires more prefacing here.
 Initiate the install process on the new machine and step through the setup.
 When you get to the Installation page, select the `autoinstall` option and choose to boot from a file.
 Provide the path to the autoinstall file like so `file:///<name of autoinstall.yml>` and validate the install.

 If formed properly, the entire system should be up and running in about 15 minutes with all your favorite packages and (most) settings already configured!

-## Testing with VirtualBox
+### Testing with VirtualBox

 1. Install VirtualBox
 2. If on Linux, you may encounter this error and may need to run this